joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 ### Constructor

-After Program has done it's thing, we get into the Startup constructor function.
-It is passed the config we have setup during the CreateDefaultBuilder in `./Program.cs` through dependency injection from CreateDefaultBuilder.
-We make that Configuration available to other methods in Startup.
+When we pass the Startup method into the UseStartup method on WebHost.CreateWebHostBuilder, this allows the server access to run our code after it is up and running.
+When the WebHost is set up correctly, WebHost will call our Startup code.
+As Startup is a Class, it's constructor method runs the required setup needed for Startup.

+All the constructor does in this case is take a copy of the construction object which is passed into it during instantiation.
+Our construction object should have more environment variables, as it should receive them during the WebHost setup.
+My first area of confusion is at this point.
+It isn't immediately obvious where we are getting our configuration object from.

 ###  ConfigureServices

 Used to inject the services we need before using them.
 The comment describing ConfigureServices says this is called by the runtime.
-It receives services through dependency injection, not entirely sure where they come from.
+Once again, as this is called by runtime, I'm not entirely sure where the passed in services come from.

+We can now add some custom services to the app by adding them to the services collection.

-We use this to set up the cookie policy, and call services.AddMvc, which gives the server the MVC services it needs to understand the MVC structure.
+We set up the cookie policy, and call services.AddMvc, which gives the server the MVC services it needs to understand the MVC structure.
 [AddMvc Method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.mvcservicecollectionextensions.addmvc?view=aspnetcore-2.2#Microsoft_Extensions_DependencyInjection_MvcServiceCollectionExtensions_AddMvc_Microsoft_Extensions_DependencyInjection_IServiceCollection_)

+We also add the database context here.
+In omy case I'm using postgres as it is cross platform, and I have previous experience using it.
+I'll try my hardest to use default SQL, rather than the postgres specific implementation.

 ### Configure